oracle/graal/docs/reference-manual/native-image/guides/include-reachability-metadata-gradle.md

         }
     }
     ```
-    The plugin automatically downloads the metadata from the shared repository.
+    The plugin automatically downloads the metadata from the repository.

 2. Now build a native executable using the metadata:
     ```shell